mohamedsaeed138/mohamedsaeed138/README.md

 ## <picture><img src = "https://github.com/mohamedsaeed138/mohamedsaeed138/raw/main/about_me.gif" width = 50px></picture> **About me**

 <pre>
-💻 I am a self taught Backend Engineer and a Desktop Apps Developer 📚 I 'm undergraduate in Computer Science from Suez University at Egypt 📝 I have a strong dedication in Backend Development
+💻 I 'm a self taught Backend Engineer and a Desktop Apps Developer 📚 I 'm undergraduate in Computer Science from Suez University at Egypt 📝 I have a strong dedication in Backend Development
 🌱 Learning about ASP.NET Core, DataBases, APIs, Authentication and Security